 Christian Assyrians, the descendants of the ancient Assyrian civilisation that emerged in Mesopotamia around 2500 BCE, also face death and deportation, a fate that becomes more likely when they form an alliance with Britain during the war.

-The persecution of the Assyrians begins as early as December 1914, reaching an early high point between January and April 1915.
+The persecution of the Assyrians begins as early as December 1914.
 By the middle of 1915 the deportations and killings are in full swing.

 About 100,000 Assyrians are killed during 'The Year of the (Islamic) Sword', also known as the 'Great Massacres'.
 (One source puts the number killed at 750,000, or two thirds of the entire Assyrian population.)
 Many of those who survive are driven out of their ancestral homelands in the borderlands of Turkey's southeast.